TCU-DCDA/WRIT20833-portfolio-template/README.md

 - Discussion of what surprised you

 ### Reflection Section
-Address:
+Address (from essay requirements):
+- **Integration & Reflection:** How did your project integrate both humanities work and data analytics?
-- Integration of computational + interpretive methods
+- **What computational methods revealed** that close reading alone could not
-- Connections to course frameworks (Classification Logic, AI Agency, etc.)
+- **Connections to course frameworks:** Classification Logic, AI Agency, Sacred Boundaries, Collective Memory
-- Limitations of your approach
+- **Evolution of thinking:** How did your understanding deepen and change through engagement with data?
-- Future research directions
+- **Public Presentation Strategy:** Design choices for communicating findings to non-academic audiences
+- **Limitations:** What would you change if you repeated the project?
+- **Future directions:** What would you pursue with additional time?
-- Your confidence level in conclusions
+- **Confidence assessment:** How confident are you in your conclusions and why?

 ## Tips for Success